Full Updated 2019

 #1 FINLAND, ROVANIEMI (LAPLAND)

-For an extra cost, you can ride a snowmobile, team with husky or reindeer, get training at the School of the Dwarfs and have fun with children in Santa Park.
+For an extra cost, you can ride a snowmobile, team with husky or reindeer, get training at the School of the Dwarfs and have fun with children in the Santa Park.
 About one hour from Rovaniemi is one of the most northern zoos in the world.
 Check more tours here.

 #2 THE CZECH REPUBLIC, PRAGUE